Programming-The-Next-Step-2022/K-MeansAlgorithm/README.md

 # K-means algorithm steps

 **Step 1**
+Simulate a dataset.

+**Step 2**
 Select the number K to decide the number of clusters.

-**Step 2**
+**Step 3**
 Select random K points or centroids.
 These points don't have to be inputs from the dataset, but can be randomly selected points.
 These are the initial centroids.

-**Step 3**
+**Step 4**
 Find the euclidean distance between the k points and the centroids.
 The function distance from the philentropy library is used for this calculation. (#or maybe code that function from scratch).

-**Step 4**
+**Step 5**
 Find the nearset centroid for each datapoint.

-**Step 5**
+**Step 6**
 Update the centroid location

-**Step 6**
+**Step 7**
 Repeat steps 3 till 5 till the centroids don't change anymore.

 ## Required packages